Module 6: The Right to Citizenship

 - Why is it not useful to compare the two?

 Transition to the Israeli High Court decisions – what do the Justices think?

 Activity #2: Reading/Discussing the High Court Decisions (15-20 min.)

 Actively read and discuss each of the excerpts in Handout 6b.

 B. Address the Discussion Questions in Handout 6b

-1. Encourage each participant to commit to positions and defend them.
+- Encourage each participant to commit to a position and defend it.